 So, instead of hanging a brand pillar on innovation alone, I recommended to the leader who I challenged, that they first work to build a culture that created psychological safety, and only then, build their brand foundation on innovation.
 Without the right environment for safe risk-taking, consistent innovation isn’t likely to happen.

-Some questions for you and your team around risk-safe cultures…
+Some questions for you and your team about risk-safe cultures…

-- How much do your company champion failure and the learning that come from it?
+- How much does your company champion failure and the learning that come from it?